opensearch-project/documentation-website/_dashboards/management/accelerate-external-data.md

 To get started with the **Accelerate performance** use case available in **Data sources**, follow these steps:

 1. Go to **OpenSearch Dashboards** > **Query Workbench** and select your Amazon S3 data source from the **Data Sources** dropdown menu in the upper-left corner.
 2. From the left-side navigation menu, select a database.
-An example using the `http_logs` database is shown in the following image:
+An example using the `http_logs` database is shown in the following image.

     <img src="{{site.url}}{{site.baseurl}}/images/dashboards/query-workbench-accelerate-data.png" alt="Query Workbench accelerate data UI" width="700"/>